fiifidawson/fiifidawson/README.md

 # 🚧 Under Construction 👷‍♂️👷‍♀️

 Hello and welcome to my GitHub repository!
 Thanks for stopping by.
-I'm currently working hard on some exciting projects, but this page is still under construction.
+I'm currently working on some exciting projects, but this page is still under construction.

 🔨 **Stay Tuned!**
 Feel free to star this page and check back later to see the progress.
 I promise it will be worth the wait!